Every professional displayed on Counselling Directory has been independently

 Where to Start

-Initially, I offer a FREE short phone call of up to 15 minutes to assess what you may be bringing to therapy, and whether therapy is the right option for you.
+After your enquiry, I will email you a referral form, asking questions about what has brought you to therapy.
+We can then arrange a FREE short phone call of up to 15 minutes to assess what you may be bringing to therapy, and whether therapy with me is the right option for you.
 Following this, we would arrange an initial consultation that is at a mutually convenient time.
 If we feel happy to work together, we would then arrange a regular weekly appointment.
+If you are attending in person, I will ask you to read and sign my Covid policy before meeting.

 If you have any queries about counselling in general, or require further information about my practise, please do not hesitate to contact me.

-My practise has free off road parking and is on bus routes from Derby and Nottingham.
+My practise has free off and on road parking and is on bus routes from Derby and Nottingham.
 I have good transport links for M1, A52, and A50.

 I believe that change is often what motivates us to access therapy.
-We either want to make changes to our thoughts, feelings and behaviours; or have had change thrust upon us and are struggling to adapt to our new situation.
+You may want to change your quality of life, or one aspect of it, which could mean addressing your thoughts, feelings and behaviours; or have had change thrust upon you and are struggling to adapt to your new situation, (e.g. a bereavement or relationship breakdown) .
 We tend to form patterns of behaviour during our lifetimes that can be useful initially, but may no longer serve us as time goes on.
 Identifying and understanding those patterns helps us to change them.

 Sometimes, people come to therapy not quite knowing what has brought them, but perhaps feeling that they would like someone to talk things through with.
 This may require us to explore past and present experiences to build a picture of what might be going on.

-My area of interest is working with the impact of Chronic Fatigue Syndrome (CFS/ME) and/or Fibromyalgia.
-I work holistically with the physical and emotional impact of these conditions and aid clients to adjust to life after being diagnosed.
+My area of interest is working with the impact of Chronic Fatigue Syndrome (CFS/ME), Fibromyalgia and other chronic illnesses.
+Whist there is no cure for such conditions, I work holistically with the physical and emotional impact of these conditions and aid clients to adjust to life after being diagnosed.

 Please visit my website for further information.
 I also have a video of my practise room on my Facebook and Twitter pages (see Contact details).